zikuan/p4/README.md

 * [Explicit Congestion Notification](./exercises/ecn)
 * [Multi-Hop Route Inspection](./exercises/mri)

-4. Advanced Data Structures
+4. Advanced Behavior
 * [Source Routing](./exercises/source_routing)
 * [Calculator](./exercises/calc)

-5. Dynamic Behavior
 * [Load Balancing](./exercises/load_balance)

+## Presentation

+The slides are available [online](http://bit.ly/p4d2-2018-spring) and in the P4_tutorial.pdf in the tutorial directory.

 ## Obtaining required software

 If you are starting this tutorial at the Spring 2018 P4 Developer Day,